The dual actions, equivariant autoequivalences and stable tilting objects: Introduction

 We study triangle $G$-actions on a triangulated category $\mathcal{T}$ in Section 6.
 We obtain Theorem \ref{thm:duality-iso-tri}, which is analogous to Theorem \ref{thm:duality-iso} on equivariant triangle autoequivalences.
 In Section 7, we prove Theorem \ref{thm:tilting}, which claims that the classification of basic stable tilting objects for the given action and that for its dual action are in natural bijections.

 In Section 8, we apply the results to the classifications of stable tilting complexes on weighted projective lines of different tubular types.
-In Section 9, we obtain an exact sequence, which involves the forgetful homomorphism and the second cohomology groups of $G$ with values in $k^*$.
+In Section 9, we obtain an exact sequence, which involves the forgetful homomorphism and the second cohomological groups of $G$ with values in $k^*$.

 We collect in Appendix A some identities for group actions and provide full proofs.
 In Appendix B, we recall the notion of strongly $\mathbf{K}$-standard category from \cite{CY}.
-This subtle notion plays a role in the study of stable tilting objects.
+This subtle notion plays a role in the study of stable tilting objects in Section~7.